Punta Borinquen Beach

 Aguadilla, Puerto Rico

-This beach is family friendly, ideal for boogie board and enjoy the sun, its white sand and beach water sports.
-If you want to explore, you will be fascinated to walk about 15 minutes to the right of this beach (through the stones) until you reach the Wilderness area.
-In this area the stone bridges and the sea come together to give us a landscape that is simply spectacular.
+This beach has a family atmosphere, perfect for “boogie boarding” and enjoying the sun, its white sand and practicing beach sports.
+If you are in the mood to explore, you will be fascinated if you walk about 15 minutes to the right (along the stones) where you will arrive in the Wilderness area.
+In this area the stone bridges and the sea come together to give us a landscape which is simply spectacular.

-Although you have to walk until you reach this beach, once there, you will enjoy the beautiful landscape and the clean sandy beach.
-As with all the beaches in this region, this beach is in the Atlantic, so the waves are large and care must be taken.
+Although you have to walk to reach this beach, once there, you will enjoy the beautiful scenery and clean sand of the beach.
+Like all the other beaches in this region, this beach is on the Atlantic, so the waves are big and precautions must be taken.
 It is a good place to go if you just want to relax and listen to the waves with very few people around.

-If you want to enjoy an open beach, beautiful views and a picnic with the sea breeze, then this beach is perfect for you.
-Located just a few hundred meters from the ancient ruins of the lighthouse, this beach is a great place to have lunch under palm trees or in the sand while enjoying this beautiful area.
-It is a large beach, with parking on both sides of the beach.
+If you want to enjoy an open beach, beautiful views and a picnic with the sea breeze, then this is the perfect beach.
+Located just a few hundred meters from the ancient lighthouse ruins, this beach is a great place to have lunch under the palm trees or on the sand while enjoying this picturesque area.

-To get to the beach, you have to go through an active golf course, just drive along the road until you see the water and the beach sign.
+To get to the beach, you have to go through an active golf course, and drive down the road until you see the water and the beach sign.
 There is a large paved parking lot.
-You can’t miss the open sandy beaches on both sides of the parking lot.
-On the right you can walk to the beautiful rock formations and on the left, you can walk almost to the ruins.
-Up in the trees on the right, you will find picnic tables.
-On the left you will find some sea crystals and shells on the beach on the left.
+You will see open sandy beaches on both sides of the parking lot.
+On the right you can walk to the beautiful rock formations and on the left, you can almost walk to the ruins.
+Up in the trees to the right, you will find picnic tables.
+On the left you will find some sea glass and shells.

 How to get to the beach

 From Route 2 in Aguadilla, take Highway 107 North.
-When you arrive at Rafael Hernández airport on your right, look for the end of the runway.
-Facing this on your left, you will see a path that crosses the golf course.
-Follow that path until you reach Punta Borinquen Beach.
+When you arrive at Rafael Hernández Airport on your right, look for the end of the runway.
+Facing this on your left, you will see a path that runs through the golf course.
+Follow that road until you reach Punta Borinquen Beach.